 Getting to Rila Monastery: For such a famous attraction, there’s a surprising lack of public transportation options to Rila Monastery.
 One bus per day leaves to the monastery at 10:20 Ovcha Kupel Bus Station near Slavia Park.
 Far easier, quicker, and more convenient is to rent a car in Sofia and drive yourself or hop on a Rila Monastery Day Tour.

-Despite being one of the largest capital cities in Eastern Europe, choosing among the best places to stay in Sofia is relatively easy.
+Despite being one of the largest capital cities in Eastern Europe, choosing where to stay in Sofia is relatively easy.
 Many of the top points in interest in Sofia hover in & around the city centre, making it the best area for most travellers.
-Start your search with these top-rated hotels…
+Start your search with these top-rated Sofia hotels…

 - Central Point Boutique Hotel: One of the most budget-friendly options in Centrum, this popular hotel offers spacious rooms with a unique and funky design.
 Surprising for its price point, guests here get free access to an on-site spa with a hot tub & sauna.